Not out of the woods: COVID cases rising in Western Europe

 Many European countries now use COVID passes — proof of full vaccination, recovery from the virus or a negative test result — to access venues like bars and restaurants.
 Pankhania warned that the passes can give a false sense of security since fully vaccinated people can still get infected — though their chances of dying or getting seriously sick are dramatically lower.

-But restrictions don’t go much further these days, although the Dutch government reportedly is considering a limited two-week lockdown and German lawmakers are mulling legislation that would pave the way for new measures.
-Austrian Chancellor Alexander Schallenberg said this week that a lockdown for the unvaccinated is “probably unavoidable,” but he doesn’t want to impose the measure on those who got the shot.
+But restrictions don’t go much further these days, although the Dutch government is reportedly planning a partial lockdown and German lawmakers are mulling legislation that would pave the way for new measures.
+Austrian Chancellor Alexander Schallenberg announced Friday that unvaccinated people in two regions will only be able to leave home for specified reasons starting Monday, and he is considering implementing similar measures nationwide.
+But he has said he doesn’t want to impose the restrictions on those who got the shot.

 Austria is seeing one of the most serious outbreaks in Western Europe, along with Germany, which has reported a string of record-high infections in recent days.